saibacloud/saibacloud/README.md

 ### I'm Jason 👋
 Security engineer & full-time doodadder.

-I work in security engineering, digital threats, automation, and self-hosting everything.
+I do security things, work with threats, be lazy with automation, and self-host most things.

-On the side: proxmox, astro, blast beats, strudel.cc.
+I like proxmox, blast beats, and strudel.cc.

 Find me at [saiba.cloud](https://saiba.cloud) 👻